logaretm/vee-validate/docs/src/templates/markdown/examples/data.md

 };
 ```

 > The expression for both the arg and the `v-model` directive must be a simple dot notation expression, and that expression must exist on the instance.
-For example having inputs in a loop bound by the iterator won't work properly and will instead use the traditional listeners.
+For example, having inputs in a loop bound by the iterator won't work properly and will instead use the traditional listeners.

 As you can see, the arg is `name` which tells `v-validate` to watch for whenever the name changes, this example might be a little bit silly, but you might need this functionality.